 Credit card usage and regulations have increased tremendously over the past few years.
 In an effort to keep up with the volume and credit card regulations, Texas State had considered dropping credit card payments for tuition and student fee payments.
 However, we recognized that many students and families appreciate the convenience of using this payment mechanism.
 By using the TouchNet web-based system, the people who benefit from the convenience of the use of the credit card may pay in that manner.

 It is a personal choice whether the student remains in the traditional program or elects the Guaranteed Price Plan.
-Both tuition and mandatory fee rates (traditional and Guaranteed Price Plan) are provided at http://www.sbs.txstate.edu/billing/guaranteed-price-plan.html for your information.
+Both tuition and mandatory fee rates (traditional and Guaranteed Price Plan) are provided on the Guaranteed Price Plan page for your information.

 In order to opt-in using the website, the student must elect the option prior to any payment on his/her account.
 It is preferred that the student opt-in during registration/prior to billing.
 However, the student may opt-in via a paper form up until the 12th class day.